Clear-Bible/nt-conditionals/README.md

 # nt-conditionals
-Data regarding conditional statements/clauses in the NT provided by Rachel and Mike Aubrey and CanIL (Steve Nicolle)
+Data regarding conditional statements/clauses in the NT provided by Steve Nicolle and CanIL

 # License
 This material is provided by the Canada Institute of Linguistics (CanIL) under a CC-BY-SA-4.0 license.